Skip to content

 Classic Flexible

-Scheduled cancellation
+Scheduled subscription cancellation

-You can now disable prorations for a truncated first subscription period (when setting cancel_at on creation) using the proration_behavior parameter.
+You can disable prorations for a truncated first subscription period (when setting cancel_at on creation) using the proration_behavior parameter.

 Classic Flexible

-Flexible billing mode creates separate invoice line items for each billing period within the backdated range.
+When backdating is consistent with regular billing, flexible billing mode creates separate invoice line items for each billing period within the backdated range.
 It also automatically aligns the billing cycle anchor to the backdate_start_date when not explicitly set.
 Backdating isn’t supported if the resulting invoice has more than 250 line items.

 For example, a subscription needs to be backdated due to a missed invoice for the past two billing cycles.
 The customer was invoiced for 2 different backdated periods: